roozbehsayadi/Minesweeper-AI-Agent/Game/README.md

 	-	We check if the user won the game.
 Losing is checked inside handleEvent.

 	-	*event* variable is deleted since it was created in heap memory.

+-	**SDLHandler.h**: Initializations of SDL stuff are done with the static functions in this class.
+These are done automatically *Minesweeper* create a new monitor.